spatialthoughts/qgis-tutorials/source/docs/3/web_mapping_with_qgis2web.rst

    .. image:: /static/3/web_mapping_with_qgis2web/images/12.png
       :align: center

-13. You will see a different colored circle gets assigned to a different type of airport.
+13. You will see different colored circle gets assigned to a different type of airport.
 For this tutorial, we will restrict the map to civilian airports.
 Hold the :kbd:`Ctrl` key and select all categories for military airports.
 Once selected, click :guilabel:`Delete`.

    .. image:: /static/3/web_mapping_with_qgis2web/images/13.png
       :align: center

-14. Apart from assigning a different color to the category, we can change the size of the symbol to visually help our users distinguish different types of airports.
+14. Apart from assigning different color to the category, we can change the size of the symbol to visually help our users distinguish different types of airports.
 Double-click on the symbol icon in ``Major Airport`` to change the size.

    .. image:: /static/3/web_mapping_with_qgis2web/images/14.png
       :align: center

-15. Now, set the :guilabel:`Size` value to ``4`` , now follow the above step to set the size as ``3`` for ``Mid Airport`` and ``2`` for ``Small Airport``.
+15. Set the :guilabel:`Size` to ``4`` , now follow the above step to set the size of ``Mid Airport`` as ``3`` and ``Small Airport`` as ``2``.

    .. image:: /static/3/web_mapping_with_qgis2web/images/15.png
       :align: center

-16. Let's add a base layer for Geo-referencing, ``Stamen Watercolor`` would be a nice background map for this project, to add the layer select :menuselection:`Web QuickMapServises --> Stamen --> Stamen Watercolor`.
+16. Let's add a base layer for Geo-referencing, ``Stamen Watercolor`` would be a nice background map for this project, to add the layer select :menuselection:`Web --> QuickMapServises --> Stamen --> Stamen Watercolor`.
 To know more about this plugin visit :doc:`using_plugins` tutorials.

    .. image:: /static/3/web_mapping_with_qgis2web/images/16.png
       :align: center

 17. Our map is now ready.
 This is a good time to save our work.
+Click on the :guilabel:`Save Project` icon in toolbar or go-to
-Go to :menuselection:`Project --> Save`.
+    :menuselection:`Project --> Save`.
 Enter ``Airports`` as the name of the project.